Codecademy/docs/content/javascript/concepts/arrays/terms/splice/splice.md

-Modifies array in place by inserting, deleting, and/or replacing array elements then returns an array of deleted elements.
+Modifies an array in place by inserting, removing, and/or replacing array elements then returning an array of removed elements.

 ## Syntax